-Contributions to an FHSA may only be made by the holder of the account.
-However, individuals may gift their spouse or common-law-partner with money to make a direct contribution to their FHSA without triggering income attribution rules.
+Only the account Holder can contribute to an FHSA.
+However, you can gift your spouse or common-law partner with money to make a contribution to their own FHSA without triggering income attribution rules.

 The maximum FHSA contribution dollar limit for 2023 and subsequent years is \$8,000 subject to a lifetime contribution limit of \$40,000.
-The annual limit is not income tested and is not based on the holder's earned income like an RRSP.
+The annual limit is not income tested and is not based on your earned income like an RRSP.

-You can carry forward up to \$8,000 in unused contributions, subject to the lifetime limit.
-Carry forward room begins once the FHSA is opened.
+You can carry forward up to \$8,000 in unused contributions for use in a subsequent year, subject to the lifetime limit.
+Your carry forward room begins once the FHSA is opened.

-As with the RRSP, FHSA contributions are tax-deductible.
-For every dollar you place in your FHSA, you can take a deduction against your income in the year of deposit, or you can carry forward your un-deducted contributions indefinitely to claim in a future tax year.
+As with the RRSP, FHSA contributions are taxdeductible.
+For every dollar you place in your FHSA, you can make a deduction against your income in the year of deposit, or you can carry forward your un-deducted contributions to a later year.